CEMPD/SMOKE-ExampleCase/README.md

 Modify the following envirnonment variables in file pointing to the correct location for your system:

 INSTALL_DIR    : Root directory (i.e. someplaceinyoursystem/ under which your keep your SMOKE-TestCase)
-MET_ROOT       : Full path of MCIP (meteorology) files (in this case MCIP output for July 2017 12US1 domain is included in the input dataset, so someplaceinyoursystem/mcip)
+MET_ROOT       : Full path of MCIP (meteorology) files (in this case MCIP output for July 2017 12US1 domain is included in the input dataset, so for our TestCase someplaceinyoursystem/mcip)
 MET_ROOT_3D    : Path to the full layered METCRO3D files (same as above, if you are using the TestCase inputs)
 SMOKE_LOCATION : Path to the directory with the SMOKE executables
 IOAPI_LOCATION : Path to the directory I/O API utilities